 The Hidden Life of Trees, What They Feel, How They Communicate by Peter Wohlleben is published by Greystone Books.
 It is available as a book and audiobook.

 We hope you enjoy it as much as us!
-We has definitely made us wonder what all the Bios Urn trees talk about around the world…
+It has definitely made us wonder what all the Bios Urn trees talk about around the world…

 Join our mailing list to keep you updated of all Bios® news and get a 10% Discount!